 New listed structure

-The former Carlisle and Cumberland Bank and bank manager's house in Alston is now incorporated in the List of Buildings of Special Architectural or Historic Interest, by the Secretary of State for Digital, Culture, Media and Sport.
+A former bastle at the Low Park farmstead, in Alston is now incorporated in the List of Buildings of Special Architectural or Historic Interest, by the Secretary of State for Digital, Culture, Media and Sport.
 Historic England recommended the structure for inclusion.

-The building, of 1898, is now listed at grade II for the following principal reasons.
+This former bastle, converted to a linear farmstead in the C18, is listed at Grade II for the following principal reasons.

 Architectural interest